This is the most listened-to radio talk show in America.

 He was rejected last week in the elections in New York and Nevada big time.

-He was rejected in New Jersey, the gubernatorial race rejected in Virginia, and he's going to be rejected in November of 2012.
+He was rejected in New Jersey, the gubernatorial race, rejected in Virginia, and he's going to be rejected in November of 2012.

 He is rejected in virtually every public survey of merit.

-His approval rating Gallup is at 38%.
+His approval rating at Gallup is at 38%.

 They stopped the presses to report that for George W. Bush.